Indian · Salads & Sides

 Keeps: Enjoy leftovers within 3 days.
 Store in the fridge in a sealed Pyrex or similar container.

-Leftover Ideas: Fenugreek Salt
+Surplus Ingredients: Fenugreek Salt

 Serve with: Basmati rice or warm flatbread, Roasted root vegetables, Spiced sweet potatoes, Lentil or chickpea stews, Holiday mains like roasted turkey and lamb